buddhasystem/pc2s/server/documentation/examples.md

 Global Tags can contain any number of different types of data relevant to any detector subsystem.
-In case of EMCal, these could be channel gain values, pedestals etc. We'll limit our example to just one tag which is the dead channel map.
+In case of EMCal, these could be channel gain values, pedestals etc. We'll limit our example to just one tag which is the so-called *dead channel map*.

 ### Assign the Tag to the Global Tag